EdoardoFigini/today/README.md

     - `delete <url>`: deletes a url from the saved ones.

     - `refresh`: refreshes the calendars using the urls saved with the `add` flag

+    - `reset`: Remove all application files.
+You will lose all saved calendars.